tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费方式/其他增值服务_intl_en.md

 - You can apply for the basic edition UGSV license for free to get a 28-day trial.
 - UGSV SDK resource consumption such as acceleration, storage, traffic, etc. is billed according to VOD billing rules.
 - If you need enterprise edition and Enterprise Pro licenses, please contact sales.
-- You cannot refund the license fee once UGSV feature is activated.
+- The license fee cannot be refunded once UGSV is activated.

 #### Pricing